 Since 2013 she has led legal workshops and taught in the University of Oregon’s Lundquist College of Business.
 Her course is called “Legal and Ethical Issues in Sports and Outdoor Product Management.”
 She is a frequent guest speaker and panelist on sports law and business issues and regularly acts as an instructor for continuing legal education programs in related subject areas.
-She has been a board member of the Sports Lawyers Association since 1995, and after serving seven three-year terms became an Emeritus board member in 2016.
+She was elected to the Board of Directors of the Sports Lawyers Association since 1995, and after serving seven three-year terms became an Emeritus board member in 2016.

 Stephanie is also an active volunteer in the Portland community and served two terms as President of the Friends of the Multnomah County Library.
 She was an elected Obama delegate to the 2008 Democratic National Convention and served as a founding board member of EMERGE Oregon, an organization that provides training for Democratic women who are interested in running for public office.
-In October 2002 she completed her first marathon, walking the 26.2-mile course in Portland in about eight and a half hours.
-In subsequent years she has participated in the annual "Portland-to-Coast" race, the world's largest walking relay, over a 128-mile route.
+She was appointed by then-Governor John Kitzhaber to the Oregon Commission for Women in 2011, reappointed by Governor Kate Brown in 2014, and served as Chairwoman from 2012 to 2015.

 Her interests include reading, writing, traveling, photography, the arts, architecture, and other urban pursuits.
 She is a life member of the Jane Austen Society of North America.
-She owns more than 300 pairs of shoes, none of which are brown.
+She owns more than 400 pairs of shoes, none of which are brown.

 Wagenheim & Wagner P.A.